 - Serve as a liaison between the Department of Pharmacy and Division of Infectious Diseases

 - Maintain competency in the pharmacy dispensing system through participation in practice coverage in the inpatient pharmacy.
-Weekend rotation is one weekend a month and two holidays
+Weekend rotation is typically every 4th weekend and two holidays

 - Demonstrate ongoing professional development including meeting continuing education requirements, keeping abreast of current literature as it relates to clinical, financial and safety outcomes in the area of infectious diseases and antimicrobial stewardship